 - Craft your CV and cover letter to better align with your desired specialties.

-- Determine if you need any additional training (specialized courses, postgraduate education) before applying for a job in your new specialty.
+- Determine whether you need any additional training (specialized courses, postgraduate education) before applying for a job in your new specialty.

 - Submit your resignation letter and tie up any loose ends within your current position.
-This could include informing your patients and transferring their care to another provider.
+This could include informing your patients and transferring their care to another clinician.